The Lesson Israel Failed to Learn

 Have we become so hardened that what Yahushua did for us and went through for us does not affect our hearts – “broken and contrite?”
 Yahushua told Nicodemus, “And as Moses lifted up the serpent in the wilderness, even so must the Son of man be lifted up” (John 3:14).

 What happened on the cross of Calvary?
-The heart of the “Son of man” was broken so we could be healed of the sting of sin, just as the children of Israel were healed when they looked upon the cross with the brazen serpent on it in the wilderness and were healed of the sting of the serpents that had bitten them.
-They were dying and would have died if they did not “look” to the cross.
-Do you think they looked at it intently, waiting for the healing promised to take place?
+The heart of the “Son of man” was broken (crushed) so we could be healed of the sting of sin, just as the children of Israel were healed when they looked upon the pole with the brazen serpent on it in the wilderness and were healed of the sting of the serpents that had bitten them.
+They were dying and would have died if they did not “look” to the “brazen serpent.”
+Do you think they looked at it intently, waiting for the promised healing to take place?
 I think they did!
-They did not just give it a glance but stared at it until they were healed.
-However there were many that refused to look and perished.
+They did not just give it a quick glance but stared at it until they were healed.
+However, there were probably many that refused to look and perished.
 Many still do not look to Calvary and will one day die (eternally) just as those who refused to look to the serpent on the pole.